aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 </table>
 </div>

-There is no real difference regarding the elapsed time with or without GEOS for this loading operation:
+There is no significant difference regarding the elapsed time with or without GEOS for this loading operation:

 |         With GEOS |  Without GEOS |